Familymoon Trip to Maine, August 2009

 Speaking and Listening

 We approach Monhegan Island and the rocks and small islands around the harbor of Monhegan Town.
 They had names such as Manana Island, Smutty Nose, and the Inner and Outer Duck Rocks.
 The U.S. Coast Guard had a station on Manana across the small harbor from the main town.
+They’re all part of Maine’s Lincoln County, too.

 Our ferry pulled in closer and closer…